 Career growth is one of the top drivers of retention.

-- Providing structured learning pathways, as well as opportunities for upskilling and reskilling, ensures employees feel prepared for the future of work.
+- Provide structured learning pathways, as well as opportunities for upskilling and reskilling, ensures employees feel prepared for the future of work.

-- Encouraging individuals to set development goals and track their progress empowers them to take ownership of their careers
+- Encourage individuals to set development goals and track their progress empowers them to take ownership of their careers

 - Internal mobility opportunities, such as cross-functional projects, interactions, or role changes, help employees envision a long-term future with the company while keeping talent engaged and challenged.